 - Copy of city or county business tax receipt

-- Copy of general liability certificate showing the City of St. Cloud as the certificate holder
+- Copy of general liability certificate, listing, the City of St. Cloud, as the certificate holder

 - Copy of state license

 - Copy of workers compensation insurance policy or exemption certificate

 - Letter of reciprocity (when applicable and must be mailed from exam location)